BigFatDuck1/falling-ball-js/README.md

     Therefore, `scroll_top` changes when you change the size of the window i.e. viewport height.

-    -Viewport height changes when the user resizes the window, so this needs to be obtained dynamically instead of being hard-coded.
+    * Viewport height changes when the user resizes the window, so this needs to be obtained dynamically instead of being hard-coded.
 This is done through the clientHeight property:\

     ```js
      let viewport_height = document.querySelector("html").clientHeight;
      ```

-    -The height of the content is independent of the size of the viewport - it is always composed of all the heights of all the children elements.
+    * The height of the content is independent of the size of the viewport - it is always composed of all the heights of all the children elements.
 This property is named `scrollHeight` (honestly, I was initially confused):

     ```js
     let content_height = document.querySelector("body").scrollHeight;